dita-community/dita-community-ot-plugins/README.md

 please contact one of the team members or create an issue indicating that you'd like to contribute.
 We can always use help maintaining the repository.

+## Other Sources of Plugins

+* The DITA Open Toolkit is available at http://dita-ot.github.io
+* DITA for Publishers provides a number of plugins, including EPUB, HTML5, and enhanced HTML output.
+It also provides a general map-driven framework that can be used by other plugins. http://dita4publishers.sourceforge.net
+* The DITA Users Yahoo Group (https://groups.yahoo.com/neo/groups/dita-users/info) has a files area that includes community-contributed plugins.